vighneshiyer/publications/papers/thesis/thesis.typ

 = Introduction

+== The Digital Hardware Landscape

+Digital hardware is ubiquitous.
+Everywhere we look, no matter the form factor, application, or Watches, phones, IoT devices, home appliances, urban infrastructure, we find digital systems
 Chip landscape overall
 Refer to the typical DAC / job talks

+== Software Trends

+Software drives the next generation hardware whether we like it or not.
+To some degree hardware advancements make software advancements / inefficiencies possible in the first place.
+So we must discuss the software first.
+Software stack complexity continues to grow with more abstractions, consider webapp side Programming productivity is king, more SW engineers vs HW ones Cloud and edge application stacks are actually converging with respect to compute characteristics (indirect dispatch, JITs, VMs, more isolation), with differences in scale

+== Digital Hardware Trends

 Moore's Law, Dennard scaling, specialization, heterogeneous systems, more custom IPs But CPUs aren't stagnating!
 Show performance results of M series systems on Speedometer.
 Energy efficiency and absolute performance continue to improve as cores are designed with specialized features for target workloads (e.g. speculation features such as load address/value prediction, pointer preemptive prefetching, things that expose uarch side-channels actually are good!)
 Core microarchitecture iteration is still important!
 But performance benefits are hard to measure due to simulation bottlenecks.

+- Digital hardware is everywhere, especially on your phone, laptop, desktop, and through the cloud (datacenters)
+- Scaling trends of microprocessors
+- Accelerators galore
+- But what do accelerators do for you?
+Consider your phone.
+What do you use it for?
+What role do these accelerators play?
+- Single-thread performance is still king
+- But it isn't scaling?
+Not true!
+Vertical integration gives continual benefits.
+Speedometer scores are the key.
+Energy efficiency of cores continues to improve.
+Cores themselves have become more heterogeneous.
+- But how does this work in practice?
+There is no vertical iteration loop prior to tape out?
+So, there is still a full silicon spin cycle + software development time to figure out optimizations.
+How does Apple do it?
+Why do others lag so far behind?

+== Motivation

+== Hypothesis

 = Background